 Los maestros, Israel “Cachao” Lopez with “Bebo" Valdés

 “Mira qué linda me veo II” (Celia Cruz)

 We began the Cuba Out of Cuba portrait series in 1994 while commissioned for a shoot for Art & Antiques Magazine featuring Cuban artists that had lived in the United States for many years as well as those that had recently arrived from Cuba.
-The series soon expanded to include musicians, writers, actors, fashion designers, etc. It's important to state that this is not a who's who of Cuban society.
-These are portraits of individuals that have crossed our paths and touched our hearts and is a documentation of the Cuba we know and grew up in, which is the Cuba that thrives outside of Cuba.
+This series soon expanded to include musicians, writers, actors, fashion designers, etc. This project is very close to our hearts and is a documentation of the Cuba we grew up in, which is the Cuba that is outside of Cuba.

 The National Portrait Gallery tells the multifaceted story of America by portraying the people who shape the nation’s history, development and culture.

-Please feel free to contact us if you'd like further information.
+Please feel free to contact us if should have any queries or you'd like further information.

 by Alexis Rodríguez-Duarte in collaboration with Tico Torres